Other names | New York derby (former)[1] |

 In 2023, the two sides met in the Leagues Cup, the first-ever encounter in a continental cup competition.
 The Red Bulls won 1–0.

-In 2024, the two teams will compete in the MLS Cup Playoffs for the first time in history after New York City FC and the Red Bulls defeated FC Cincinnati and the Columbus Crew, respectively, in the first round.
-The two teams will compete in the Eastern Conference Semifinals on November 23, 2024.
+In 2024, the two teams competed in the MLS Cup Playoffs for the first time in history after New York City FC and the Red Bulls defeated FC Cincinnati and the Columbus Crew, respectively, in the first round.
+The two teams played the Eastern Conference semifinals on November 23, 2024 where the Red Bulls defeated New York City 2–0 and advanced to the Eastern Conference final where the Red Bulls will compete against Orlando City SC.

 When the two teams first faced off against each other, MLS promoted it as the "New York Derby".
 Supporters of the two clubs quickly adopted "Hudson River Derby" as their preferred name, which gained in prominence until the league and its commercial partners were the only prominent outlets using the old name.[26][27]
 Since the establishment of the Foundation and its namesake trophy, the league itself has used the supporters' name for the derby.[28]